 Sharpness: Extremely High

 Degree of Enlargement: Extremely High

-Print Grain Index: Less than 25
+Print Grain Index: 28

 Print Grain Index

 The Print Grain Index number refers to a method of defining graininess in a print made with diffuse-printing illumination.
 It replaces rms granularity and has a different scale which cannot be compared to rms granularity.